DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-51.rst

 -------------
 * Datapackages with attribute-level metadata needs to be registered in DataONE network
 * The user must have read-access to the metadata
-* The user must have write access to the object in order to approve or remove recommended annotations
+* The user must have write access to update annotations
 * The user must have write access to the CN/MN to save annotations

 Postconditions
 --------------
 * The new/updated annotations are stored on the Coordinating Node.
-* The annotations are marked as being updated and verified by the user as applicable
+* The annotations are marked as being created/edited by the user as applicable
+* Annotation permission options:
-* Existing annotations share the same permissions as the metadata upon which they are based.
+	* share the same permissions as the metadata upon which they are based
-* New annotations have all permission for the creator, read-only access for everyone else.
-Other options TBD.
+	* have all permission for the creator, read-only access for everyone else

 Notes
 -----
+We anticipate annotations be added by these three types of users:
+* original datapackage owner ("owner")
+* some other user of the system, perhpas someone who has used the data in their own research and would like to clarify the attribute-level metadata ("3rd party")
+* the automated annotator process ("annotation generator")

+The UI for selecting concepts needs to clearly show differences in concepts, espically for MsTMIP concepts that are similar but cann differ in subtle ways.

 Use Case Implementation Examples
 --------------------------------